-You may notice some white ash in the oven.
-Just wipe it up with a damp cloth after the oven cools.
+After a clean cycle, you may notice some white ash in the oven.
+Just wipe it up with a damp cloth.

-If white spots remain, remove them with a soapfilled steel wool pad.
+If white spots remain, remove them with a soap-filled steel wool pad.
 Be sure to rinse thoroughly with a vinegar and water mixture.
 These deposits are usually a salt residue that cannot be removed by the clean cycle.

-If the oven is not clean after one clean cycle, repeat the cycle.
+If the oven is not clean after one clean cycle, the cycle may be repeated.